Pulau Redang Marine Park, Malaysia

 Underwater visibility hadn’t improved, but lowish-viz + bright sunlight is waaay better than lowish-viz + dark skies.

-I wouldn’t normally burden you with all these trials and tribulations, but you should know that if I sound like I’m on a downer with Redang, then some of it is because of the weather and the viz.
+I wouldn’t normally burden you with these trials and tribulations, but you should know that if I sound like I’m on a downer with Redang, then some of it is because of the weather and the viz.
 Perhaps in August you get 100 mile visibility, I don’t know; but in September/October, you can probably expect problems with the viz and the jellyfish.

 The jellyfish?
 Didn’t I mentioned the jellyfish ?